-An investment’s cost basis is used to calculate a capital gain or loss when you sell or redeem it.
-This gain or loss information is used by your tax professional to determine whether you owe any capital gains taxes.
+When you sell or redeem an investment, cost basis is used to calculate a capital gain or loss.
+Your tax professional uses this information to determine whether you owe capital gains tax.

 Covered securities are those purchased on or after certain effective dates: